centrifugal/helm-charts/charts/centrifugo/README.md

 - `envSecret` - Now the primary way to reference secrets (structure simplified)

 **Added:**
+- `envFrom` parameter to populate environment variables from ConfigMaps or Secrets (useful for bulk importing secrets from External Secrets Operator, Sealed Secrets, etc.)
 - Consistent `clusterIP` support for all services (`service`, `internalService`, `grpcService`, `uniGrpcService`)
 - ServiceMonitor now includes `path: /metrics` and respects `internalService.probeScheme` for HTTPS
 - `revisionHistoryLimit` parameter for Deployment cleanup